*posts may contain affiliate links. learn more

 3. Backyard Rabbits For Fiber

-I love rabbits to much to eat them.
-At least for right now, they are my little buddies that provide me with free fiber to spin into beautiful hats, scarfs and mittens.
+I love rabbits too much to eat them.
+They are my little buddies that provide me with free fiber to spin into beautiful hats, scarfs and mittens.
 Angora rabbits produce really long hair that is 7 times warmer than wool.
 Plus it is a high end fiber that compares to cashmere.
 It’s so soft and warm.

 I have one white angora male that I bought last year, he was prized in the show ring and won many awards.
 When I’m trimming his hair, (which you have to do 3 or 4 times a year) I call his hair angel clouds, it is truly amazing.
 I made my step mom a cowl with the yarn I spun from his hair, it was the softest thing I’ve ever touched.
 I’m making me one this winter.